itsjoekent-archive/mr.ringer/README.md

 # mr.ringer

-Mr. Ringer is a Javascript math library with a simple API for complex math.
+mr.ringer is a Javascript math library that makes it simple to perform complex math.

 🚧 This library is a work in progress 🚧